Suvorova-Alexandra/PSP_labs_5semestr/README.md

 <!-- end of the list -->
 7 lab:
 * JDBC
-* maven, servlets,jsp
+* Maven, Servlets,JSP
 * Swing
 <!-- end of the list -->
 8 lab:
-* maven, servlets,jsp
+* Maven, Servlets,JSP
-* session
+* Session
 * JDBC
 <!-- end of the list -->